odysseyindia/odyssey-tours/content/english/tim/itineraries/habres-nest-extension/_index.md

           undergrowth which their favourite food.

-          At Manebhanjang, you get into Land Rovers (very Tomb Raider!) and drive for around 2.5 hours to your forest hideaway.
+          At Manebhanjang, you get into historic Land Rovers (very Tomb Raider!) and drive for around 2.5 hours to your forest hideaway; these 70-year-old vehicles make your journey fun and interesting as you make your way through rhododendron copses to Habre’s Nest.
       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/singalila/hotels/habres-nest/